Features & Usage

 Shell Integration:

-: Installs shell completion scripts for Bash, Zsh, Fish, and more.
+zoi shell: Automatically configures your shell's PATH for Zoi and installs shell completion scripts for Bash, Zsh, Fish, Elvish and Powershell.

 -